Here are some of the biggest factors that influence your power bill.

 Seasons

-The average outside temperature can have a large impact on your power bill.
+The average outside temperature can have a big impact on your power bill.
 A long and cold winter means your furnace needs to work extra hard to keep you warm.
 The same is true for summer months.
 The more hot days we have, the harder your air conditioner will have to work to keep you cool.

 Sunshine